Broccoli with Lemon Rigatoni. One more dish of pasta for your repertoire. I love this recipe.

 How to serve this beautiful dish to your family and guests

-Because you warm and combine the cooked pasta with the lemon cream sauce, use a pretty pan that can go from stovetop to table.
-Use a trivet, I made that mistake one time too many.
+When you warm and combine the cooked pasta with the lemon cream sauce, use a pretty pan that can go from stovetop to table.

-As you know in Italy there is a saying: You wait for pasta, pasta does not wait for you.
+As you know, in Italy, there is a saying: You wait for the pasta.
+Pasta does not wait for you.

-I like to serve my past on pasta dishes with loads of cheese over them.
+I like serving my past on pasta dishes with loads of cheese.

-Add a couple of small slices of lemon to each dish just to give it that fancy restaurant look.
+Add a few small slices of lemon to each dish to give it that fancy restaurant look.